Neural Networks Enhancement with Logical Knowledge: architecture

-In the previous section, we saw that matrix $\M$ defined by the JOIN query is used by the KE with $\clauses_B$.
-The KE returns $\delta \M$, a matrix of the same shape of $\M$ which contains the changes on the initial predictions induced by binary clauses.
+{ The matrix $\M$ defined by the JOIN query is used by KE$_b$ with $\clauses_B$.
+KE$_b$ returns $\delta \M$, a table of the same shape (and same values for $s^x$ and $s^y$) of $\M$.
+Such table contains the changes on the initial predictions induced by binary clauses.
+Figure~\ref{fig:join} shows an example of the application of join and KE$_b$.}

 Finally, the different delta values associated with each grounded atom are aggregated together.
 This can be achieved by the following three queries: